 JBL Charge 4 weighs 2.1 pounds and has an 8.7 inches length.
 Though it is bigger than its Megaboom 3 counterpart, you’ll be able to operate it using one hand.

-JBL Charge 4 is available in ten different colors including black, blue, grey, pink, teal, sand, white, and green, among others.
-The colors look plain and if you want a speaker that will make you stand out, it would not be the best choice.
+The JBL Charge 4 is available in 10 different colors, including black, blue, grey, pink, teal, sand, white, and green.
+These colors are plain and unassuming, so if you’re looking for a speaker that will make you stand out, this may not be the best option.

-Megaboom 3 is available in lagoon blue, sunset red, ultraviolet purple, and night black colors.
-These colors are more appealing compared to the boring, unattractive JBL charge 4 colors.
-There are indications that UE will be releasing new colors in the near future.
+In contrast, the Megaboom 3 is available in four colors: lagoon blue, sunset red, ultraviolet purple, and night black.
+These colors are more appealing and vibrant compared to the dull and unattractive colors offered by the JBL Charge 4.
+Additionally, there are indications that UE will be releasing new colors for the Megaboom 3 in the near future.

 One of the winning points when it comes to JBL Charge 4 speaker is the ability to charge up to 4 phones when listening to music.
 However, this will shorten the battery life of your speaker which will make the playtime shorter.
 If your phone battery is about to die and you’ll need to keep it on, the shorter play time will be worth the sacrifice.